 Efficiency: Establish only enough of the theory such that the calculations can be repeated by a fellow engineer without the need to contact you.

 Credibility: At the end of your project, your theoretical predictions should agree with your experimental measurements and you should have justifications for limits to and deviations from theory.
+Engineers have value because we can quantify confidence — 95% of the results fall with ±X of the predicted value.

 Related to the first principle, when constructing experiments from scratch it is important to determine your key variables a priori (in advance) of building the experiment.
 This allows you to focus your time and money on the key variables that matter to the client/customer goal.
+We don’t have the time or money for open-ended fishing expeditions.

 Example: My Ph.D. dissertation was on the modeling of visco-plastic flow of solid hydrogenic fuel within twin-screw extruders for the fueling of fusion energy tokomaks.
 Nobody had built a machine to solidify and extrude solid hydrogen before.
 Only the most very basic material properties of hydrogen were available!
 How do we most efficiently build an experiment that helps us develop theory to model how such a machine will operate?
 Here’s a visual of my first research poster on this subject: